100 Things To Do on Long Island With Kids Before They Grow Up

 Let’s just say we can go stride for stride with the best family trails anywhere.

-If you prefer to glimpse your animals in the wild, why not take a seal hike along Long Island’s coastal beaches.
-Hikes are held regularly on Fire Island, in the Hamptons, and Montauk.
+If you prefer to glimpse your animals in the wild, why not take a seal hike along Long Island’s coastal beaches?
+Hikes are held regularly on Fire Island, in the Hamptons, and in Montauk.

 Get totally soaked at one of LI’s sprinkler parks.

-Gaze at the stars at the Vanderbilt Planetarium in Huntington Town.
+Gaze at the stars at the Vanderbilt Planetarium in Huntington.

 Eisenhower Park is rightly known as the “Central Park of Nassau County.”
-Check out its three playgrounds, including one that is customized for handicapped children, sprinkler park, theater, and more.
+Check out its three playgrounds, including one customized for handicapped children, a sprinkler park, a theater, and more.

-Climb Jayne’s Hill in Huntington Town, Long Island’s highest point.
-Look to the south and see Great South Bay 12 miles in the distance.
+Climb Jayne’s Hill in Huntington, Long Island’s highest point.
+Look to the south to see Great South Bay 12 miles in the distance.

 Sharpen your hitting eye at one of these batting cages perfect for any wannabe Met or Yankee.